 “All women have something the others don’t don’t they?
 That’s the problem.”

-And… the one thing I really didn’t like about this… aside from the landlord… is that the guy is married.
-Granted, I’m not getting the impression that this guy and his wife are as close as they used to be.
+And… the one thing I initially didn’t like about this… aside from the landlord… is that the guy is married.
+However, I’m not getting the impression that this guy and his wife are as close as they used to be.
 It’s like they’re sort of separated, but not really, and there’s no hard feelings or grudges between them.
 Like it’s just something they both know is necessary with the jobs they have… and having already given birth to and raised kids who are grown up now, are pretty casual about the relationship they have.
 Like they’re perfectly fine spending long periods of time away from each other before seeing the other again.
 Which does seem to offer contrast with Alice (the 14 year old girl) and her constant want of attention and needing to do something.
 Like relationships are bound to change overtime, and the people in them will eventually have to change as well in order to keep the relationship going.
+This film does the whole schtick of comparing relationships.

 “Well, I know that a 14 year old girl nowadays is different from a 14 year old girl from our time.”